 I get so pissed off and frustrated when people want to blame their actions on others.

-While I was growing up, (some might say I never grew up) in the forties and fifties,1900, I seem to remember adults stressing, over and over again, that you need to take responsibility for your actions.
-Along came the sixties and seventies when psychiatry and sociology espouse that you are the way you are because the people you grew up with and your environment made you that way.
-It didn't matter that thousands of people in similar situation grew up differently; most of which became relatively normal.
+While I was growing up, (some might say I never grew up) in the 1940s and 1950s, I seem to remember adults stressing, over and over again, that you need to take responsibility for your actions.
+Along came the 1960s and 1970s when psychiatry and sociology espoused that you are the way you are because the people you grew up with and your environment made you that way.
+It didn't matter that thousands of people in similar situations grew up differently; most of which became relatively normal..

-If I were to answer her, I would say, "Sure it helps when you are supported or you can partner with someone when you strive to accomplish a goal.
+If I were to respond to the article writer, I would say, "Sure it helps when you are supported or you can partner with someone when you strive to accomplish a goal.
 However, in the end you must take responsibility and, if necessary, do it on your own.
 The only person you can really blame for your failure is yourself.

 What is really needed are laws that punish the people making the decisions.
 I'm not talking about bad decisions, I'm talking about the illegal ones.
 When they, The Feds or other government entities, fine a company, it's because of wrong doing by company personnel; usually upper management.
 I also wonder why nobody in the media circus does anything.
 I guess it's easier to go along with the way things are.
 After all who owns the media?
 Large corporations and they surely don't want to make themselves libel.